-By design, only one set can be active at a time; this is to prevent conflicts in cases where you might want the same abbreviation to expand to something different depending on which set you're using.
+That last example is where sets can be especially useful beyond merely keeping things tidy and organised by common themes.
+There may be cases in which you might want the same abbreviation to expand to something different depending on which set(s) you're using.
 For instance, you might have a nec abbreviation that expands to necessity when your "English snippets" set is active and to necessidad when "Spanish snippets" is active.

 In the Mac Finder snippet sets appear as files with the extension ".typeit4me".
-They're stored in a Sets folder in TypeIt4Me's Application Support folder within your User Library.
-If you have a snippet set somewhere else on your Mac (e.g. someone emailed you one to use), double-clicking it will automatically move it to the Sets folder and activate it.
+Local "Sets on this Mac" are stored in a Sets folder in TypeIt4Me's Application Support folder within your hidden user Library.
+If you have a snippet set file somewhere else on your Mac (e.g. someone has emailed or Airdropped you one to use), double-clicking it will automatically move it to the Sets folder and activate it.